mani-minion/autonomous-mobile-robot-basics/README.md

 Finds the shortest collision-free path on a grid map from start to goal using a heuristic search (Manhattan/Euclidean distance).

 ### 2. Particle Filter (MCL)
 Monte Carlo Localization — represents robot position as a set of weighted particles.
 Updates weights using sensor observations.
-Core of probabilistic robotics (Bonn's research legacy).
+Core of probabilistic robotics.

 ---

 ## Tools & Requirements